 Perhaps the hairstyles are inspired by the drawings.
-I try to render the characters with a similar attention to detail, trying on different wigs and costumes, carefully selecting the jewellery and perfecting the makeup.
+I try to render the characters with similar attention to detail, trying on different wigs and costumes, carefully selecting the jewellery and perfecting the makeup.

 Was it ever a surprise to you that you became an artist, or your trajectory led you into being an artist?

 My first aspiration was to become a zookeeper or to work in a store because I thought you got to keep all the money that goes into the till.
-But I started drawing and making things from a very young age, so knew fairly early that I wanted to become an artist.
+But I started drawing and making things from a very young age, so I knew fairly early that I wanted to become an artist.

 I like the thought of you as a zookeeper.
-Do you ever wonder what your life as zookeeper would have look like?
+Do you ever wonder what your life as a zookeeper would have look like?

 I have a great love for animals, so I suppose working with the animals would be rewarding.
 But I now find zoos to be sad places where animals are on display in small spaces.
 And I don’t like the uniforms.
 Though I still have an interest in the set-like quality of the fake environments.
 I once tried to make a film of all the empty spaces at the Winnipeg Zoo (before it underwent all the recent changes), and children kept asking if there was something in there that they couldn’t see.

-Did you ever think you could be doing something other than fine arts, such as acting in movies/theatre/tv, or other sorts of performance outside of the fine arts setting ?
+Did you ever think you could be doing something other than fine arts, such as acting in movies/theatre/tv, or other sorts of performance outside of the fine arts setting?

-I’m not sure that I could act in someone else’s film or follow direction.
+I’m not sure that I could act in someone else’s film or follow directions.
 Occasionally I think about what it would be like to have a different job, maybe as a psychiatrist or to make prosthetic makeup for films or television, but can’t imagine starting over at this point.
 Being an artist is the only thing I’m qualified to do!